guide huayna picchu 2023

 huayna picchu perfect view

-Maybe the most important advantage of climbing the mountain will be the awesome views to get of Machu Picchu and the Vilcanota Valley, from another angle.
+Maybe the most important advantage of climbing the mountain will be the awesome views of Machu Picchu and the Vilcanota Valley, from another angle.

 4. The stairs of death